arthur-liu-lsh/trisolaran-droplet/README.md

 This script renders a Longchamps piriform in 2D and 3D, which is the shape chosen to model the droplet's shape.

 ## dropletCalc.m
-This script contains numerical applications to calculate areas, volume, surface density, and mass of a piriform droplet and its simple shape approximation.
+This script contains numerical applications to calculate areas, volume, area density, and mass of a piriform droplet and its simple shape approximation.